-The Permittee shall submit a decommissioning plan to the Commission 14 days prior to the preconstruction meeting and provide updates to the plan every five years thereafter.
 The plan shall provide information identifying all surety and financial securities established for decommissioning and site restoration of the project in accordance with the requirements of Minn.
 R. 7854.0500, subp.
 13. The decommissioning plan shall provide an itemized breakdown of costs of decommissioning all project components, which shall include labor and equipment.
 The plan shall identify cost estimates for the removal of turbines, turbine foundations, underground collection cables, access roads, crane pads, substations, and other project components.
 The plan may also include anticipated costs for the replacement of turbines or repowering the project by upgrading equipment.